SamyaDaleh/CL-Toolbox/README.md

 - clone
 - create new Java Project in Eclipse
 - copy files into Java Project
+- add JUnit to your classpath/build path
-- run test.src.common.CallAllTests.java as Java Application to verify that everything is working.
+- run the JUnit tests in test.src to verify that everything is working.
 You should see some success messages and parsing outputs.

 ## Usage